JEbel72/java_oct_nov_2023/lectures/week6Outlines/Week6WednesdayOutline.md

-# Week 6 Tuesday in Java - October 31, 2023
+# Week 6 Wednesday in Java - November 1, 2023

 ## Reminders:
 - Core assignments this week (MANDATORY if you haven't got at least 10 core assignments done):